 Earthwalk Press Wind River Range Maps: Many CDT hikers take the designated route in the valley.
 The J Ley maps show some great routes.
 These maps can also help make your own route through this fantastic area.

 USFS/BLM maps: Though there is new (and excellent!) tread being built all the time, there is still much dirt road walking in New Mexico in particular.
 These maps are found to be helpful for certain areas of the trail.

 Bear Creek Survey Mapbooks: Creators of a similar Colorado Trail mapbook, these maps show the designated corridor of USFS route.
-They are excellent maps, but only show a limited corridor and no alternate routes.
+They are excellent maps.
+A new map book called “The Continental Divide Trail – Popular Alternates” is also available for taking some popular alternate routes. .
 Many hikers have reported good results using these maps for the designated CDT corridor and spoke highly of the maps.
 Look on the forums below for occasional coupon codes from Lulu.com to save money.

 Jerry Brown of Bear Creek wrote this e-mail in Feb 2012:

 CDT Mapbooks and Waypoint Data

 After over two weeks of mind-numbing work, the waypoints for MT/ID are complete.
 They are now on the website.
 The entire official route is now available.